Jennifer L. Barker, Chief Executive Officer

 Jennifer has a genuine interest in supporting people to provide necessary care for their pets and is dedicated to removing financial barriers to treatment.
 Her own life has been enriched by many wonderful pets and she believes the human-animal bond has powerful health and social benefits.

-David Arias, Chief Development Officer
+David Arias, Chief Administrative Officer

 David, for many years a Central Florida resident, most recently held the position of executive director at the Shelby Humane Society, recognized as one of Alabama’s most progressive shelters.